googleworkspace/md2googleslides/README.md

 ## Reading from standard input

-You can also pipe markdown into the tool by using `STDIN` as the file name.
+You can also pipe markdown into the tool by omitting the file name argument.

 ## Contributing